sg-s/xolotl/README.md

 > Read the detailed documentation for MATLAB usage [here](docs/matlab/README.md)!

-`xolotl.m` is a MATLAB class that generates and compiles C++ wrapper code on the fly, and uses that to run simulations, while presenting a pseudo-object oriented interface within MATLAB.
+`xolotl.m` is a MATLAB class that generates and compiles C++ wrapper code on the fly, and uses that to run simulations, while presenting a pseudo-object-oriented interface within MATLAB.

 Set up a `xolotl` instance: